 1. Pressure on the go-to-market calendar

 Everyone in your organization who is involved in getting a product to market on time, from designers to merchandise planners, is under serious time pressure.
-Fast fashion timelines are now standard across the industry, target times are extremely tight and customers expect to be able to ‘see now, buy now’.
+Fast fashion timelines are now standard across the industry, target times are extremely tight and customers expect to be able to ‘see now, buy now’, especially online.

 How do you collaborate internally and externally to make it easier to get products to market, and reduce the time from the designer’s idea to the product getting into your customer’s hands?
 PLM provides transparency and visibility, making it possible to examine timelines and make targeted cuts to improve efficiency.

-Growth is a wonderful problem to have, but higher demand for your products brings challenges.
+Growth is a wonderful problem to have, but being able to pivot to meet consumer demands can be a challenge.
 Growing numbers of SKUs, potential acquisitions, more suppliers, restructuring, new lines…It can be tempting to just throw more people at the problem, but eventually you’ll reach a point where it’s no longer possible to manage everything with Excel and email.